openlawteam/docs/docs/conversion-tool/README.md

 ## Typed variable identification and conversion

-It is important to mention that the conversion process handles not just the transformation from HTML to Openlaw Markup Language but also it identifies and creates the Typed Variables, such as:
+It is important to mention that the conversion process handles not just the transformation from HTML to OpenLaw Markup Language but also it identifies and creates the Typed Variables, such as:

 - Parties
 - Address